FAQ About Departmental BPC Plans

 A resource portal BPCnet.org has been created to provide information to assist Departments and PIs in developing BPC plans.
 Impactful BPC plans address a problem that is relevant to the context of the proposing institution.
 A checklist is available to guide your efforts in developing a Departmental BPC Plan.

-If many of your faculty have not been previously involved in BPC efforts, it is valuable to include professional training in working with diverse students as part of the Departmental Plan.
-You may wish to include ongoing programs and organizations within your department or at your university that would facilitate reaching out to your target underrepresented groups.
+If many of your faculty have not been previously involved in BPC efforts, it is valuable to include BPC education as part of the Departmental Plan.
+You may wish to include ongoing programs and organizations within your department or at your university that would facilitate reaching out to your intended populations.
 Your department may also wish to partner with existing BPC programs, rather than design new activities, making connections through BPCnet.org.
 You might also find it helpful to look at departmental plans for other institutions, which can also be found at BPCnet.org.

 Using a Departmental Plan